-Before joining WHO, Professor Fukuda was Chief of Epidemiology in the Influenza Branch of the U.S. Centers for Disease Control and Prevention Centers (CDC).
-He led the CDC field teams that assisted Hong Kong during the emergence of avian influenza H5N1 in 1997 and has worked closely and extensively with China on issues such as influenza surveillance, SARS and influenza H7N9.
-He helped develop new models combining epidemiological and laboratory data to estimate the burden of influenza and on US influenza vaccination policy.
-Early in his career, Professor Fukuda worked on chronic fatigue syndrome and led the international team that redefined this condition.
-He is a physician who trained in internal medicine and received his BA from Oberlin College, MD from the University of Vermont and MPH from the University of California, Berkeley.
+At the U.S. Centers for Disease Control and Prevention Centers (CDC), he was Chief of Epidemiology, Influenza Branch and personally led CDC field teams that assisted Hong Kong during the 1997 avian influenza H5N1 outbreak and many other field investigations.
+He worked extensively with China on issues such as influenza surveillance, SARS and influenza H7N9.
+He helped develop new models combining epidemiological and laboratory data to improve US influenza surveillance and disease burden estimates, supported development of US influenza vaccination policy and led the international team that redefined the chronic fatigue syndrome.
+He is a physician and epidemiologist and received his BA from Oberlin College, MD from the University of Vermont, MPH from the University of California, Berkeley and EIS training at CDC.

 |Awardees||Award Date||Honours / Awards / Prizes||Category|